Fender Serial Number Lookup

 F Series: Acoustic guitars imported from Asia (late 1960s through the 1980s).

-Early U.S.-Made Acoustic Guitars: Instruments with laminated construction, bolt-on necks, through-body tension rods, and Strat-style headstocks (1960s-early 1970s).
+Early US-Made Acoustic Guitars: Instruments with laminated construction, bolt-on necks, through-body tension rods, and Strat-style headstocks (1960s-early 1970s).

 Tarrega Acoustic Guitars: Made in Sweden and distributed by Fender in the late 1960s; laminated construction.